 Celina watches over Club Assteroid on Vesta 4 when Mags is away.
-Celina first met her in 1938 when Mags inadvertently rescued her lost cat in England.
+They first met in 1938 when Mags inadvertently rescued Celina’s lost cat in England.
 They sailed together to the USA, to a club run by a friend of Celina’s family in Australia.
 The club served as a distribution point for goods brought in illegally from overseas.

 Celina is the sweetest bad influence you can imagine.
 She loves Mags dearly, yet introduced her to all sorts of criminal activities in the early 1940s.
 After World War II, Celina joined her in France to help rebuild La Plaza Margareta.
 After Margareta’s death, Celina helped Mags establish their club on the asteroid Vesta 4.

 Celina seems more amused than threatened by Mags’ rough and rowdy personality.
 Celina’s nickname for Meteor Mags is “willie wagtail,” an Australian relative of the crow and an aggressive little scrapper.
 How Celina has lived as long as Mags remains a mystery to the crew.

 Celina’s boyfriend Fuzzlow is the beatbox artist in the Psycho 78s, the house band at Club Assteroid where dancing, drinks, and mayhem characterize their shows.
 Fuzzlow prowls the stage like a rage beast, but he wouldn’t hurt a hair on the girls’ heads—and not the cats’, either.
 Fuzzlow makes fun of Mags, but the two of them see eye-to-eye on music and rocking out.
 He engineered her piano album in 2026, and she set him and future 78s drummer Batalla on tour as Two Black Roses.
 The Psycho 78s formed as a result of that tour.